-This study presents a data mining approach for modeling TripAdvisor score using 504 reviews published in 2015 for the 21 hotels located in the Strip, Las Vegas.
-Nineteen features characterizing the reviews, hotels and the users were prepared and used for feeding a support vector machine for modeling the score.
-The results achieved reveal the model is a good approximation for predicting the score.
-Therefore, a sensitivity analysis was applied over the model for extracting useful knowledge translated into features' relevance for the score.
-The findings unveiled user features related to TripAdvisor membership experience play a key role in influencing the scores granted, clearly surpassing hotel features.
+4 This study presents a data mining approach for modeling TripAdvisor score using 504 reviews published in 2015 for the 21 hotels located in the Strip, Las Vegas.
+Nineteen quantitative features 5 characterizing the reviews, hotels and the users were prepared and used for feeding a support 6 vector machine for modeling the score.
+The results achieved reveal the model demonstrated 7 adequate predictive performance.
+Therefore, a sensitivity analysis was applied over the model for 8 extracting useful knowledge translated into features' relevance for the score.
+The findings 9 unveiled user features related to TripAdvisor membership experience play a key role in 10 influencing the scores granted, clearly surpassing hotel features.
+Also, both seasonality and the 11 12 day of the week were found to influence scores.
+Such knowledge may be helpful in directing efforts to answer online reviews in alignment with hotel strategies, by profiling the reviews 13 according to the member and review date.

-Keywords
+- Keywords

-Customer feedback; customer reviews; online reviews; knowledge extraction; data mining; modeling; sensitivity analysis; Las Vegas.
+- 17 Customer feedback; customer reviews; online reviews; knowledge extraction; data mining;

+- modeling; sensitivity analysis; Las Vegas.